A nervous system reset for safety, calm, and connection

 Expect your system to test the new setting.
 That’s not failure—it’s old survival coding.
 Keep the pace gentle and steady.

-All SSP clients begin with an intake & assessment to determine fit and set your pacing.
+All SSP clients begin with an intake & orientation, then complete seven 50-minute sessions.

 Optional monthly check-ins for independent clients